R1Lit/TownyShow/README.md

 # TownyShow

-Plugin for Towny that adds customisation to the actionbar/titles.
+Plugin for Towny that adds customisation of notifications to the actionbar/titles.

 **IMPORTANT!
 Set the value** `notifications_appear_as: none` **in towny config.yml.**